JupiterOne-Archives/docs-old/docs/integrations/veracode/index.md

 ### In Veracode

 The integration instance configuration requires the customer's API ID and secret to authenticate requests to the Veracode REST APIs.
-Veracode provides [detailed instructions for obtaining these credentials][1].
+Veracode provides [detailed instructions](https://docs.veracode.com/r/t_create_api_creds) for obtaining these credentials.

 ### In JupiterOne